wp-plugins/secure-html5-video-player/readme.txt

 === Secure HTML5 Video Player ===
 Contributors: Lucinda Brown, Jinsoo Kang
-Tags: html5, video, player, secure, javascript, m4v, mp4, ogg, ogv, theora, webm, flowplayer, skins, media server, youtube, vimeo
+Tags: html5, video, player, secure, javascript, m4v, mp4, ogg, ogv, theora, webm, flowplayer, skins, media server, youtube, vimeo, amazon, s3
 Requires at least: 3.0
-Tested up to: 3.5.1
+Tested up to: 3.5.2
-Stable tag: 2.5
+Stable tag: 3.0

 Secure HTML5 Video Player allows you to play HTML5 video on modern browsers.
 Videos can be served privately; pseudo-streamed from a secured directory.

 == Description ==

 A video plugin for WordPress built on the VideoJS HTML5 video player library.
 Allows you to embed video in your post or page using HTML5 with Flash fallback support for non-HTML5 browsers.
 Settings can be easily configured with a control panel and simplified short codes.
-Video files can be served from a secured private directory.
+Video files can be served from a secured private directory or from an Amazon S3 compatible file storage service.
 Youtube or Vimeo video may be used as a fallback mechanism, or as primary videos, with HTML5 videos acting as fallbacks should the posted videos go away.

 See <a href="http://www.trillamar.com/webcraft/secure-html5-video-player/">www.trillamar.com/secure-html5-video-player/</a> for additional information about Secure HTML5 Video Player.
 See <a href="http://videojs.com/">VideoJS.com</a> for additional information about VideoJS.